Sourdough Pumpkin Pancakes with Cinnamon Honey Butter

 Why you’ll love this recipe:

-• All-Purpose Flour: You can substitute some of the all-purpose flour with whole wheat flour.
+• All-Purpose Flour: You can substitute some of the all-purpose flour with whole wheat flour if preferred.

 • Baking Powder & Baking Soda: Critical for achieving fluffy, well-risen pancakes.